breuner/elbencho/docs/usage/help-dist.md

   $ elbencho --hosts HOST_1,...,HOST_N --quit

 Basic Options:
-  --hosts arg           Comma-separated list of hosts in service mode for
+  --hosts arg           List of hosts in service mode (separated by comma,
-                        coordinated benchmark.
+                        space, or newline) for coordinated benchmark.
 When this argument is used, this program instance runs in master mode to coordinate the given service mode hosts.
 The given number of threads, dirs and files is per-service then.
-(Format: hostname[:port])
-  --service             Run as service for distributed mode, waiting for
-                        requests from master.
+(Format: hostname[:port]) --service             Run as service for distributed mode, waiting for requests from master.
   --quit                Quit services on given service mode hosts.